mondoohq/.github/CONTRIBUTING.md

 If you forget to add the sign-off you can also amend a previous commit with the sign-off by running `git commit --amend -s'.
 If you've pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.

+### Contributor License Agreement (CLA)

+Mondoo's CLA provides an extra layer of protection for both you, as a creator, and Mondoo, as a recipient of your work.
+Grab yourself a cup of tea, cozey blanket and read through the [Mondoo Individual Contributor License Agreement (CLA)](CLA.md).

+Each Pull Request (PR) will run a check to ensure you've signed the CLA.
+If you have not, a comment will be inserted into the PR instructing you on how to do so.

+A corperate CLA is available upon request, contact hello@mondoo.com for more information.
 ### Contribution Process

 With licensing understood, let's continue on to your contribution!